meronmkifle/About-me/README.md

 # 💫 About Me:
-With applied Public Health background, I'm interested in the application of big data in epidemiological research that informs health policy & practice
+With applied Public Health background, I'm interested in the application of big data in research that informs health policy & practice

 ## 🌐 Socials: